pcarrott/pcarrott.github.io/modules/README.md

 ## wowchemy

-`page_links.html`: links now always have the same target; local files now open in a new tab as with any other link.
+`page_links.html`: Links now always have the same target; local files now open in a new tab as with any other link.

+`about.biography.html`: Admin avatar is not compressed maintaining image quality.

 ## wowchemy-plugin-reveal